What is an ultrasound scan of your veins?

 What is consent?

-How is an ultrasound scan of your veins performed?
+How is an ultrasound scan of the veins performed?

-A clinical vascular scientist (who might be male or female) will perform and interpret your ultrasound scan.
-The scan will be performed from the wrist to the neck, so you may be asked to remove your top so that the scientist can scan the area of interest.
+A clinical vascular scientist will perform and interpret your ultrasound scan.
+You will be asked to remove your shoes, socks and trousers or skirt.
 The lights will be dimmed to allow the best images to be obtained.